 A merger between companies that are involved in unrelated business activities.
-There are two kinds of conglomerate mergers; pure,which comprises of two companies with no related business, and mixed, in which includes two companies hoping to gain product extension or market extension mergers.
+There are two kinds of conglomerate mergers; pure, which comprises two companies with no related business, and mixed, which includes two companies hoping to gain product extension or market extension mergers.

 A merger between two businesses that produce different products in the same supply chain.
-These companies may not compete with each other, but they merge to increase synergy and efficiency.
+For instance, these companies may not compete with each other, but they merge to increase synergy and efficiency.

 4. Why do businesses acquire other businesses?

 Usually, acquisitions are introduced by larger companies looking to buy smaller companies with which they are in direct competition.
-Acquisitions can be seen as an investment and result in a larger market share for the acquiring company.
+For instance, acquisitions can be seen as an investment and result in a larger market share for the acquiring company.

 5. How can business brokerage firms assist in mergers and acquisitions?

 The business brokerage industry helps individuals buy and sell businesses.
-Mergers and acquisitions are highly complex, and it may be necessary to enlist the expertise of an experienced business brokerage firm, like Sunbelt, to assist in the process.
-Most mergers and acquisitions often require authorization from a governmental organization.
+Mergers and acquisitions are highly complex, and therefore it may be necessary to enlist the expertise of an experienced business brokerage firm, like Sunbelt, to assist in the process.
+Also, most mergers and acquisitions often require authorization from a governmental organization.